davidbarton/pocketbase-cookie-auth-demo/README.md

 The goal of this demo is to showcase a naive implementation of cookie based authentication flow for PocketBase [https://pocketbase.io](https://pocketbase.io).

-## Demo
+## Live demo

-You can try it now at [https://pocketbase-cookie-auth-demo.pockethost.io](https://pocketbase-cookie-auth-demo.pockethost.io).
+You can try it now live at [https://pocketbase-cookie-auth-demo.pockethost.io](https://pocketbase-cookie-auth-demo.pockethost.io).

 ## How to run